keithalewis/math/bsmbs.md

 arbitrage.
 In particular, then, we do not even have to assume that the current index price is in equilibrium to correctly appraise the project.

+Many experts in the field seem to have trouble casting off their cognitive anchor in the classical theory.
-You may question whether "expectational mechanisms" are "irrelevant", "there is no need" for prices "to follow a diffusion process", "all that is necessary is the assumption that current asset values do not permit arbitrage", and "we do not even have to assume that the current index price is in equilibrium" is correct.
+Ross's claims "expectational mechanisms" are "irrelevant", "there is no need" for prices "to follow a diffusion process", "all that is necessary is the assumption that current asset values do not permit arbitrage", and "we do not even have to assume that the current index price is in equilibrium" follow from simple math.

 My reading of "the stream $c$" is the stream of stock dividends.
 Ross was in the equity world at the time and assumed a jump in stock price